-Chief Medical Officer directs the staff and programs of the organization's clinical programs.
+Chief Medical Officer directs the staff and develops policies for the organization's clinical programs.
 Works closely with hospital staff, department directors, and physicians to ensure that the highest standards of quality and service are maintained.
-Being a Chief Medical Officer oversees the implementation of quality improvement efforts designed to improve clinical performance and maintain compliance with JCAHO, HIPAA, and other accreditation standards.
-Evaluates developments in medical care and makes recommendations for new practices and procedures.
+Being a Chief Medical Officer oversees the implementation of quality improvement efforts designed to improve clinical performance and maintain compliance with HIPAA and other regulations and standards.
+Evaluates developments and innovations in medical care and makes recommendations for new practices and procedures.
 Additionally, Chief Medical Officer advises CEO and medical teams on matters impacting patient care.
-Requires a MD degree.
+Requires a MD.
+Requires State License to Practice Medicine.
 Typically reports to top management.
-Requires to be licensed to practice (MD).
-The Chief Medical Officer manages a departmental function within a broader corporate function.
-Develops major goals to support broad functional objectives.
-Approves policies developed within various sub-functions and departments.
-Comprehensive knowledge of the overall departmental function.
-To be a Chief Medical Officer typically requires 8+ years of managerial experience.
+The Chief Medical Officer manages a business unit, division, or corporate function with major organizational impact.
+Establishes overall direction and strategic initiatives for the given major function or line of business.
+Has acquired the business acumen and leadership experience to become a top function or division head.